 Blue Print Gulf Coast

-The 2017 Program theme is “Blue Print Gulf Coast”.
-Creating the Economic Blueprint for the Gulf Coast, Blue Print Gulf Coast will seek to create a roadmap to transform the economic landscape for the Mississippi Gulf Coast.
-The 2017 Masters Program “Think Tank” will identify key economic pillars that will become the foundation for the Coast’s future economic prosperity and viability.
-The Masters Program will convene future think tanks around the key pillars identified by the 2017 Masters Class.
-Each year the group will visit a U.S. city that has demonstrated best practices associated with one of the key pillars.
-This year the class will visit a city that has identified and put into place key components of their economic blue print and learn how they have drawn upon their own regional assets to affect change in their communities.
+The 2018 Program theme is “Blue Print Gulf Coast.”
+It is the second year of a five-year Masters Class effort to develop a long-term, strategic plan for the success of Mississippi’s Coastal region.
+Creating the Economic Blueprint for the Gulf Coast, the 2018 class will continue to build a roadmap to transform the economic landscape for the Mississippi Gulf Coast’s future.
+The 2017 Masters Program “Think Tank” identified key economic pillars that will become the foundation for the Coast’s future economic prosperity and viability.
+The 2018 Masters Program will be tasked with determining the best course of action for enhancing these pillars, and driving increased economic success.
+In 2018, the class will visit a U.S. city that has demonstrated best practices associated with one of the key pillars.
+This year the class will visit a city that has identified and put into place key components of their own economic blue print and learn how they have drawn upon their own regional assets to affect change in their communities.

 - Influencing the Political Will & Gaining Public Support

 The culmination of these sessions and field study will result in the class developing a position paper on recommended solutions and courses of action that will be presented to the Gulf Coast Business Council.